Portrait de Narges Armanfard

 Background: Dementia is a neurodegenerative disease resulting in the loss of cognitive and psychological functions.
 Artificial intelligence … (voir plus)(AI) may help in detection and screening of dementia; however, little is known in this area.
 Objectives: The objective of this study was to identify and evaluate AI interventions for detection of dementia using motion data.
 Method: The review followed the framework proposed by O’Malley’s and Joanna Briggs Institute methodological guidance for scoping reviews.
 We adhered to the Preferred Reporting Items for Systematic Reviews and Meta-Analyses extension for Scoping Reviews (PRISMA-ScR) checklist for reporting the results.
 An information specialist performed a comprehensive search from the date of inception until November 2020, in five bibliographic databases: MEDLINE, EMBASE, Web of Science Core Collection, CINAHL, and IEEE Xplore.
 We included studies aimed at the deployment and testing or implementation of AI interventions using motion data for the detection of dementia among a diverse population, encompassing varying age, sex, gender, economic backgrounds, and ethnicity, extending to their health care providers across multiple health care settings.
 Studies were excluded if they focused on Parkinson’s or Huntington’s disease.
 Two independent reviewers screened the abstracts, titles, and then read the full-texts.
 Disagreements were resolved by consensus, and if this was not possible, the opinion of a third reviewer was sought.
 The reference lists of included studies were also screened.
 Results: After removing duplicates, 2,632 articles were obtained.
 After title and abstract screening and full-text screening, 839 articles were considered for categorization.
 The authors categorized the papers into six categories, and data extraction and synthesis was performed on 20 included papers from the motion tracking data category.
 The included studies assessed cognitive performance (n = 5, 25%); screened dementia and cognitive decline (n = 8, 40%); investigated visual behaviours (n = 4, 20%); and analyzed motor behaviors (n = 3, 15%).
 Conclusions: We presented evidence of AI systems being employed in the detection of dementia, showcasing the promising potential of motion tracking within this domain.
 Although some progress has been made in this field recently, there remain notable research gaps that require further exploration and investigation.
 Future endeavors need to compare AI interventions using motion data with traditional screening methods or other tech-enabled dementia detection mechanisms.
 Besides, future works should aim at understanding how gender and sex, and ethnic and cultural sensitivity can contribute to refining AI interventions, ensuring they are accessible, equitable, and beneficial across all society.

-Deep clustering incorporates embedding into clustering in order to find a lower-dimensional space suitable for clustering tasks.
-Conventiona… (voir plus)l deep clustering methods aim to obtain a single global embedding subspace (aka latent space) for all the data clusters.
-In contrast, in this article, we propose a deep multirepresentation learning (DML) framework for data clustering whereby each difficult-to-cluster data group is associated with its own distinct optimized latent space and all the easy-to-cluster data groups are associated with a general common latent space.
-Autoencoders (AEs) are employed for generating cluster-specific and general latent spaces.
-To specialize each AE in its associated data cluster(s), we propose a novel and effective loss function which consists of weighted reconstruction and clustering losses of the data points, where higher weights are assigned to the samples more probable to belong to the corresponding cluster(s).
+Deep clustering incorporates embedding into clustering in order to find a lower-dimensional space suitable for clustering task.
+Conventional… (voir plus) deep clustering methods aim to obtain a single global embedding subspace (aka latent space) for all the data clusters.
+In contrast, in this paper, we propose a deep multi-representation learning (DML) framework for data clustering whereby each difficult to cluster data group is associated with its own distinct optimized latent space, and all the easy to cluster data groups are associated to a general common latent space.
+Autoencoders are employed for generating the cluster-specific and general latent spaces.
+To specialize each autoencoder in its associated data cluster(s), we propose a novel and effective loss function which consists of weighted reconstruction and clustering losses of the data points, where higher weights are assigned to the samples more probable to belong to the corresponding cluster(s).
 Experimental results on benchmark datasets demonstrate that the proposed DML framework and loss function outperform state-of-the-art clustering approaches.
-In addition, the results show that the DML method significantly outperforms the SOTA on imbalanced datasets as a result of assigning an individual latent space to the difficult clusters.
+In addition, the results show that the DML method significantly outperforms the SOTA on imbalanced datasets as a result of assigning an individual latent space to the difficult clusters. <br>

 Spatial Hard Attention Modeling via Deep Reinforcement Learning for Skeleton-Based Human Activity Recognition